 USQ Council meets every 8 weeks at specific dates and times as outlined in the University meeting schedule.

-For additional information on USQ Council and its Committees please contact the University Secretary, Executive Officer to Council or Administration Officer to Council.
+For additional information on USQ Council and its Committees please contact the University Secretary, or Executive Officer (Council).